CtrlK

 Completeness

-Clearly answers both 'what' (Azure AI Document Translation SDK for batch translation with format preservation) and 'when' ('Use for translating Word, PDF, Excel, PowerPoint, and other document formats at scale'), with an explicit 'Use for...' trigger clause.
+Clearly answers both 'what' (Azure AI Document Translation SDK for batch translation with format preservation) and 'when' ('Use for translating Word, PDF, Excel, PowerPoint, and other document formats at scale').
+The 'Use for...' clause serves as an explicit trigger guidance.

 3 / 3